The Well Worn Shoes

 • 24 Main Street, Camden, ME 04843

 If you love to kayak, you don’t want to miss your chance to take in stunning lighthouse views in Camden, Maine.
 You will paddle by the Curtis Island Lighthouse and take in the beautiful views of the Camden Hills and the islands of the bay as you pass schooners and yachts.
-Bonus for my fellow history nerds – your guide will tell you all about the local history while you are paddling.
+Bonus for my fellow history nerds: your guide will tell you all about the local history while you paddle.

 9. Sip & Eat Your Heart Out –

-There are so many amazing restaurants in Camden that you really can’t go wrong, but here are a few suggestions…
+There are so many excellent restaurants in Camden that you really can’t go wrong, but here are a few suggestions…

 For Amazing Views: